-Well-resourced community engagement programs build a strong foundation for people to succeed and for expanded civic participation among all members of the community.
+Well-resourced community engagement programs and voter registration efforts build a strong foundation for people to succeed and for expanded civic participation among all members of the community.

 6. DIVERSIFY DATA COLLECTION

 Require collection of Returning Citizen data that disaggregates information on racial and ethnic identities, non-binary gender identities and sexual orientation.